 - (more to come)

 Some of these posts and on this site can grow a little long.
 There is just so much information to share that it can sometimes be difficult to keep word counts down.
 However, I discovered something new!
+(I am basically a technological Luddite and simple things like this thrill me.)

 The WordPress.com Reader is a great tool for catching up with your favorite blogs or exploring interesting new reads.
 And now, you can save those posts and resume reading at your leisure with Save For Later.